k3ssen/GeneratorBundle/Resources/doc/configuration.md

             default: false
         # You can add more attributes to your liking.

-    ask_datatable: true  #use false if you're never going to use datatables.
-    use_datatable_default: true #Default option for whether or not datatables should be used.
     ask_voter: true  #use false if you don't want to be bothered with this question.
     use_voter_default: true #Default option for whether or not voters should be used.
     ask_controller_subdirectory: true  #use false if you don't want to be bothered with the question what subdirectory a controller should use